 A child's Class Teacher will be responsible for working with them on a daily basis and for the planning, delivery and review of their My Plan.
 They have key responsibility for all aspects of the child's needs.
-The Class Teacher writes the My Plan and My Plan+ (alongside the SENDCO) and ensures that it is shared with all other members of staff who work with that child and the child's parents.
+The Class Teacher writes the My Plan/My Plan+ and ensures that it is shared with all other members of staff who work with that child and the child's parents.
 Class Teachers will plan differentiated work and interventions for the Teaching Assistants allocated to their pupils and direct/manage their time.
 At least three times a year the Class Teacher will arrange to meet parents to discuss their child's progress against their My Plan and plan their next steps.
-The Class Teacher ensures that copies of all reviewed plans are given to the SENDCO who will monitor all plans and progress.
+The Class Teacher ensures that copies of all reviewed plans are given to the SENDCo and will liaise closely with the SENDCo regarding all SEND pupils' progress and plans.